AsliOzdemirStrollo/5-Moosic-Data-5000-songs/README.md

 ## Data Science Project — WBS Coding School
 This project builds on a small 10-song experiment and scales up to a 5,000-song dataset.

-The goal is to group tracks into playlists and moods using unsupervised learning — mainly **K-Means with PCA** — and to compare results with DBSCAN and Agglomerative Clustering.
+## 🎯 Objective
+The goal of this project is to create playlists and group songs by moods and styles — for example *Chill Acoustic*, *Happy Dance Pop*, or *Dark & Moody Instrumental* — by finding patterns in the music data.

 ## 📂 Repository Contents
 - 📓 **Project_10_songs.ipynb** — first pass on a 10-song dataset